 In 2017, 5 000 individuals aged 25-64 years were sampled, and web questionnaire as well as Computer assisted telephone interview were used as methods for data collection.
 The sample was divided in different groups.
 Some groups first got the possibility to fil in the web questionnaire and later got the possibility to have a telephone interview if they had not answered the web questionnaire.
 In the other group, the order was opposite.
 The respondents were first contacted via telephone, but later got the possibility to participate in the web survey if they refused to participate in the telephone interview.

-For the AES, different data collection approaches have been used in the three waves the survey has been conducted.
+For the AES, different data collection approaches have been used in the four waves the survey has been conducted.
 In 2007, both Computer assisted face-to-face interviews and Computer assisted telephone interviews were used.
 In 2012, Computer assisted telephone interviews were used, with possibilities for conducting a Computer assisted face-to-face interview if the respondent preferred this option.
-Web questionnaires and Computer assisted telephone interviews were used in 2017.
+Web questionnaires and Computer assisted telephone interviews were used in 2017 and 2022

 Non-respondents or over-coverage units were not replaced by other individuals.